MJR009/BP_Jabukod/README.md

 Code documentation generated with `make docs` is located in `docs` directory.
 It is automatically generated using `Doxygen` from code comments.

-After `make docs` is run, the pdf documentation is also put into the `build` directory under the name `xjabur02_Jabukod_documentation.pdf`.
+After `make docs` is run, the PDF documentation is also put into the `build` directory under the name `xjabur02_Jabukod_documentation.pdf`.

 ### User guide

-This repository also contains two concise guides for programming in Jabukód, in the style of a cheatsheet.
+This repository also contains two concise guides for programming in Jabukód, in the style of a cheat sheet.
-`Guide_CZ.pdf` is in czech and `Guide_EN.pdf` is in english.
+`Guide_CZ.pdf` is in Czech and `Guide_EN.pdf` is in English.

 ## Testing